dsccommunity/SharePointDsc/README.md

  * Fixed nuget package format for development feed from AppVeyor
  * Fixed bug with get output of xSPUSageApplication
  * Added SXSpath parameter to xSPInstallPrereqs for installing Windows features in offline environments
+ * Added additional parameters to xSPWebAppGeneralSettings for use in hardened environments

 ### 0.12.0.0